Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 |No need for machine learning or comprehending the image; image processing includes cosmetic improvements to the image||computer vision is used to enable machines to process the data (image and video) and make decisions like a human by applying machine learning techniques|

 38. What are expert systems?
 List the components.

-Answer: An expert system is a machine or system that can make human-like decisions.
-These systems can solve complex problems using a set of rules and reasoning through a knowledge base.
+An expert system is a machine or system that can make human-like decisions.
+These systems can solve complex problems using rules and reasoning through a knowledge base.
 The expert system consists of two main components, the inference engine (rules) and the knowledge base (reasoning).
-Another component is the user interface through which the expert system interacts with a user, for example, through command prompt, dialog box, etc…
+Another component is the user interface through which the expert system interacts with a user, for example, through a command prompt, dialog box, etc.

 39. What is face verification/detection?
 Which algorithm is commonly used for the same?

-Answer: Face recognition/verification/detection means finding a face based on its features and similarities by comparison and analysis, and representing the key patterns.
-It is an important AI interview question as this AI technology is used in many places – for example, Facebook uses face detection for tagging and other purposes, some smartphones use this technology to unlock the phone, etc.
+Face recognition/verification/detection means finding a face based on its features and similarities by comparison and analysis and representing the key patterns.
+It is a crucial AI interview question as this AI technology is used in many places – for example, Facebook uses face detection for tagging and other purposes, some smartphones use this technology to unlock the phone, etc.

-The simplest algorithm used for face detection is the LBPH (Local Binary Pattern Histogram), which can recognize the front as well as the side of the face.
+The LBPH (Local Binary Pattern Histogram) is the most straightforward algorithm for face detection, which can recognize the front and side of the face.
 Some other popular algorithms are PCA (Principal Component Analysis), Linear Discriminant Analysis, and the hidden Markov model.